Ronald Fisher: Contentious views on eugenics

-Fisher and Sewall Wright both contributed to the development of population genetics, which became part of the modern synthesis.
-The interpretation of the mathematical theories of population genetics became a bone of contention between Fisher and Wright by the mid-1920s, and the issue became acrimonious.
+Fisher and Sewall Wright contributed to the development of population genetics, which became part of the modern synthesis.
+The interpretation of the mathematical theories of population genetics became a bone of contention between the two men by the mid-1920s, and the issue became acrimonious.
 Dispute persisted for the rest of Fisher's life.
-A 2021 paper, authored by trustees of the "Fisher Memorial Trust", commented that recent criticism of Fisher could mostly be characterised as "reconsideration of the honour given to individuals from preceding times who are felt to have contributed to social injustice in the past, or to have held views that are felt to have promoted social injustice."
+A 2021 paper, authored by trustees of the Fisher Memorial Trust, commented that recent criticism of Fisher could mostly be characterised as "reconsideration of the honour given to individuals from preceding times who are felt to have contributed to social injustice in the past, or to have held views that are felt to have promoted social injustice."

-In June 2020, during the international protests caused by the murder of George Floyd, Gonville and Caius College announced that a 1989 stained-glass window commemorating Fisher's work would be removed because of his connection with eugenics.
-An accommodation building, built in 2018 and previously named after him, was subsequently renamed too.
+In June 2020, during the international protests caused by the murder of George Floyd, Gonville and Caius College, Cambridge announced that a 1989 stained-glass window commemorating Fisher's work would be removed because of his connection with eugenics.
+An accommodation building at Rothamsted, given his name when built in 2018, was subsequently renamed too.
 University College London also decided to remove his name from its Centre for Computational Biology.

+Earlier, the renaming of research centres associated with eugenics such as Fisher, Galton, and Pearson had been a prominent demand of student campaigners at UCL, notably through its Students' Union's Decolonise UCL campaign.
+Similarly, the removal of the stained-glass window had been called for through an online petition started by students, which gathered nearly 1,500 signatures.
+The petition argued: "The panel makes no mention of Fisher's significant contributions to the Eugenicist movement.
+Nor is it accompanied with a college programme to educate students about Fisher's racism.
+Caius students and Fellows eat, converse and celebrate in space that also acts as a commemoration of our racist history."
+In support of UCL's renaming of its Centre for Computational Biology, Joe Cain, a specialist in the history of evolutionary biology at the university, stressed the importance of separating the legacy of Fisher's "brilliant" work in statistics and mathematics from celebrating him as a person, a supporter of a racist ideology.

+Fisher was indeed a brilliant statistician and mathematical population geneticist.
+He contributed core concepts and methods widely used today.
+He did good in the world with applications in agriculture, tracking genetic diseases, general research methods, and other areas.
+He also was a valuable critical voice in science, eager to correct mistakes and to identify flawed assumptions.
+That work deserves respect.

+But the human being who created that work does not.